-Measuring principle

-Mass flow measurement based on the Coriolis measuring principle

-Measuring system

-The measuring system consists of a transmitter, a sensor and a disposable measuring tube.

-- The device is available for front panel mounting: The transmitter and sensor are mounted physically separate from each other and are attached to each other via connecting cables. - The device is available in a table-top version: The transmitter and sensor form a mechanical unit.

-Information on the structure of the device $\rightarrow \blacksquare 13$
+Measuring principle Mass flow measurement based on the Coriolis measuring principle Measuring system The measuring system consists of a transmitter, a sensor and a disposable measuring tube The device is available for front panel mounting: The transmitter and sensor are mounted physically separate from each other and are attached to each other via connecting cables.
+The device is available in a table-top version: The transmitter and sensor form a mechanical unit.
+For information on the structure of the measuring instrument $\rightarrow \; riangleq \; 13$